Trust and security at scale: integrate Azure PKI with

 Background and goals

-The IoT Hub DPS (Device Provisioning Service) is a service to set up large numbers of devices by automatically connecting them to the right IoT Hub.
-Azure PKI (Public Key Infrastructure) is a cloud-based service in Azure that helps organizations issue and manage digital certificates to securely identify devices and services.

 In the IoT space, every device must authenticate itself before it can communicate with the cloud.
+The IoT Hub Device Provisioning Service (DPS) enables organizations to set up large numbers of devices by automatically connecting them to the right IoT Hub.
+Azure Public Key Infrastructure (PKI) is a cloud-based service in Azure that issues and manages digital certificates to securely identify devices and services.

-By integrating DPS with PKI, we enable each device to be automatically issued a trusted certificate during provisioning.
-It is a crucial starting point to remove the barrier to X.509 certificate adoption and help our customers and partners increase their IoT security posture.
+By integrating DPS with PKI, each device can now be automatically issued a trusted certificate during provisioning.
+This removes a major barrier to X.509 certificate adoption and helps customers and partners strengthen their IoT security foundation.

 User pain points